jimmy4fingers/simple-data-mapper/README.md

 // $name = 'jim';

 ```
 While the above seems trivial, let's try and reverse the process.
-We want to load some data and assign it to our application key or 'my-form-field-name'.
+We want to load some data and assign it to our application key ('my-form-field-name').

 ```php
 <?php